TiGr mini review: The lightest bike lock around

 How exactly is it secured?
 Well, once inside the cylinder, the ends of the bow naturally spring out and are anchored to an internal rim the runs around the inside edge…

 This very neatly takes advantage of the natural “springiness” of titanium as part of the locking mechanism.
 Very simple.
+Very elegant.
 And very effective.

 The locking mechanism may take a little getting used to.
 You need to rotate the key a ¾ turn to unlock and then all the way back before you can remove it.
 And sometimes the anchors get caught on the internal rim despite being pinched tightly together.